Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Generative Model with Dependent Non-Gaussian Components

 which we will use in the following sections.
 The terms $|s_i|$ in (\ref{eqn:PDF}) are related to modelling the $s_i$ as super-Gaussian, and the terms $|s_i-s_j|$ capture statistical dependencies between the components.
 The dependencies can be read out from the dependency matrix $\M$: If $m_{ij}=0$ for some $j\neq i$, $s_i$ is independent from the $s_j$ conditioned on the other variables.
-Furthermore, larger values of $m_{ij}$ imply that less probability is assigned to parameter configurations where $s_i \neq s_j$ or where $s_i$ and $s_j$ have different signs.
-That is, larger $m_{ij}$ imply stronger conditional (positive) dependencies between $s_i$ and $s_j$.
+Furthermore, larger $m_{ij}$ imply stronger conditional (positive) dependencies between $s_i$ and $s_j$.

 The model (\ref{eqn:PDF}) generalizes pdfs used in previous work in the following ways: \begin{enumerate} \item $\tilde{p}$ approaches the Laplacian factorizable pdf when $m_{ij}\rightarrow 0$ for all $j\neq i$.
 Laplacian factorizable pdfs are often assumed for super-Gaussian components in ICA.